Alert Number: CA050941_08/29/19(8/20)

 Originally Posted: January 16, 2013

-The Washington State Department of Financial Institutions (DFI) urges consumers verify the identity any person they consider wiring money to.
+The Washington State Department of Financial Institutions (DFI) urges consumers to verify the identity of any person before wiring money.
 Consumers should also verify that the reason for the wire transfer is legitimate.

-DFI receives many complaints from consumers who were conned into wiring money to scammers.
+DFI received many complaints from consumers who were conned into wiring money to scammers.
 Once a consumer sends money to a scammer, it is often impossible to find the scammer or return the money.

 These scammers are located inside and outside of the United States.
 Recent complaints involved scammers who may be in Canada, Ghana, Mexico, Nigeria, Peru, Spain, and Ukraine.
-Consumers should more cautious when sending money to these countries.
+Consumers should be more cautious when sending money to these countries.

 - Relative in Need – A scammer poses as a consumer’s family member, often a grandchild, and claims that they need money for an emergency.